zach-short/nvim-config/README.md

 ## Installation

-### 1. Clone the repository
+### 1. Fork the repository

-Clone this repository into your `~/.config/nvim` directory or wherever you manage your Neovim configurations.
+I recommend forking this repository so it is unique to your preferences, then clone that repo down.

 ```bash
 git clone https://github.com/yourusername/nvim-config.git ~/.config/nvim